About Planning and Development

 - 300 metres of the working area of a Non-Hazardous Waste Storage Site.

-The M.D. of Peace Development Appeal Board, the Mackenzie Intermunicipal Subdivision Appeal Board and the Municipal Government Board are impartial, quasi-judicial bodies that make independent decisions on appeal cases before them, strictly based on the evidence presented to them at a hearing, and in accordance with the MGA, other provincial legislation and municipal appeal bylaw.
+The Peace Regional Development Appeal Board and the Municipal Government Board are impartial, quasi-judicial bodies that make independent decisions on appeal cases before them, strictly based on the evidence presented to them at a hearing, and in accordance with the MGA, other provincial legislation and municipal appeal bylaw.
 The process for appealing a decision of the Development or Subdivision Authority, including the timelines for filing an appeal, are outlined in the guidelines for development permit and subdivision applications, respectively.
 The appeal form for development (development permit decisions and stop orders) can be downloaded below.
 The subdivision appeal information is included in the Subdivision Authority’s decision letter.